We know of four values (a green 5c[image needed], 10c, 20c and 50c) but there must also have been either a 1c or 2c (or both).

 During the Revolution small denomination coinage disappeared, causing great difficulty for people to buy goods and make change.
-By 1915 matters had become so bad that Salvatierra, like many other municipalities in Guanajuato, was authorized by the Governor of the state, General Pablo M. de la Garza, to issue its own paper currency, or cartones.
+By late 1914 matters had become so bad that Salvatierra, like many other municipalities in Guanajuato, was authorized by the Governor of the state, General Pablo M. de la Garza, to issue its own paper currency, or cartones.

 According to a noteASalvatierra, Municipal, caja 1915 of Tesorero Municipal Tiburcio Lira the total issued was $2,873.87 and by 7 December 1915 $1,913.62 had been withdrawn from circulation, leaving $960.25 still in circulation.
 However, a later reportASalvatierra, Municipal, caja 1915 by his successor as Tesorero Municipal, Miguel Ortiz, states that the issue was composed thus:

 |5c||12 December 1914||34,874||1,743.70||includes number 02854|

 |10c||10 [ ] 1914||9,782||978.20||includes number 00038|

 The issue was supposedly guaranteed by documents held in the Tesorería Municipal.
 These were probably drafts from José Villa, in charge of the Hacienda de San José del Carmen, and the owners of the Maravatío and San Nicolás haciendas, who received the notes.

 The notes were printed and numbered by the Tipografia Mariana, then located at calle Hidalgo número 88, under the supervision of José Nieto Morales.